The United Nations needs to create its own entertainment enterprise to sustain future operations.

 The United Nations should act decisively and not miss the opportunity to establish an entertainment enterprise.
 Other NGOs like Greenpeace, Red Cross, WWF or PETA could follow its lead.

 People are more likely to spend money on entertainment products than on charity.
-That certainly doesn’t speak for humanity, but instead of ignoring this fact, we should use it to our advantage.
-Why should Hollywood be the only one making profit by selling dreams and fantasies to people all around the world?
+That certainly doesn’t speak for humanity, but we can use this fact to our advantage.
+Why should Hollywood be the only entity making profit by selling dreams and fantasies to people all around the world?
 The philanthropic industry should claim a piece of the pie.
-It’s time to give the money to those who would invest it for a better and more humane future.
+It’s time to give the money to those who want to create a just and humane future.

 A final word of warning: If the UN decides to enter the entertainment world, avoiding preachy content would be recommended.
 Building schools in Africa or providing food supplies to war torn areas are certainly important and admirable tasks, but people don’t pay money to watch that in a movie theatre.
 The audience wants to be entertained, not lectured.